salesforce-misc/Data-Lake-for-Nonprofits/docs/Advanced.md

 - "masterrecord"
 - "byte"

+## Maximum number of objects that a use can select

+Due to service limitations that the solution leverages, the number of selected objects is limited to <b>500</b>.
+This number is tested safe to deploy the data lake without hitting any service limitation.

 ## How to edit objects and fields - post deployment

 The system writes `.schema.json` files to a bucket in S3.
 In order to change the objects and/or fields the system should import, changing these files is required.
 This task is a bit technical and as so may be difficult for some users to accomplish.
 Improper formatting or syntax errors will result in complete system failure.